PowerShell Cmdlets for Environment Configuration

 Allow remediation actions

-Run the following cmdlet allow our support team to remotely perform remediation actions on the ControlUp Monitors in your organization:
+Run the following cmdlet allow our support team to remotely perform remediation actions on your ControlUp Monitor cluster

 Cmdlet